RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-25-add-to-teams-channel-by-tag.md

 Create a new configuration json file `config.json` in the same location of your script.
 Copy the config example above and paste it inside your newly created file.

-To get tenantId, clientId and clientSecret values follow the following steps:
+To get tenantId, clientId and clientSecret values we are going to create a Microsoft Entra  App registration in Azure, and assign the appropriate API permissions to the created app.
+Follow the following steps:

 1. Navigate to [portal.azure.com](https://portal.azure.com/)
 2. Go to Microsoft Entra ID (Known before as Azure Active Directory Azure AD)